schuyler-smith/phylosmith/README.md

-find_unique_taxa | find taxa unique to each treatment merge_asvs       | combine ASVs to lowest common biological sequence nmds_phyloseq_ggplot  | create a ggplot object of the NMDS from a phyloseq object relative_abundance | transform abundance data to relative abundance taxa_filter | filter taxa by proportion of samples seen in tsne_phyloseq_ggplot  | create a ggplot object of the t-SNE from a phyloseq object
+find_unique_taxa | find taxa unique to each treatment merge_asvs       | combine ASVs to lowest common biological sequence nmds_phyloseq_ggplot  | create a ggplot object of the NMDS from a phyloseq object phylogeny_bar_ggplots | create a ggplot barplot object of the compositons of each sample at a taxonomic level relative_abundance | transform abundance data to relative abundance taxa_filter | filter taxa by proportion of samples seen in tsne_phyloseq_ggplot  | create a ggplot object of the t-SNE from a phyloseq object